Skyline: Warpath

-Skyline: Warpath is an upcoming American science fiction action film written and directed by Liam O'Donnell.
+Skyline: Warpath is an unreleased science fiction action film written and directed by Liam O'Donnell.
 It stars Iko Uwais, Scott Adkins, Louis Mandylor, Randall Bacon and Yayan Ruhian.
-It is the fourth installment in the Skyline film series, serving as a sequel to Skylines (2020).
+It is the fourth installment in the Skyline film series, a spin-off narratively set between the second and third films in the series.

-The film was scheduled to premiere at Fantastic Fest on October 6–9, 2025., but did not play at the festival and remains unreleased.
+The film was scheduled to premiere at Fantastic Fest on October 6–9, 2025, but did not play at the festival and remains unreleased.

 Premise

-Set five years after the events of Beyond Skyline, Sua discovers the powerful Radial Gauntlet, as he must deal with the corrupt Eric and the army of alien invaders.
+Set five years after the events of the second film Beyond Skyline, Sua discovers the powerful Radial Gauntlet, as he must deal with the corrupt Eric and the army of alien invaders.